 Fisher proposed that the compound has a unique mechanism of action, whereby it sensitizes the M1 receptor through heterodimerization with the σ-1 receptor in the membrane of the ER, adding, however, that heteromerization of these receptors has not been formally proven.
 “We are looking to license it for drug development,” Fisher said.

-For his part, Maurice presented data on two joint M1/σ-1 agonists called Anavex1-41 and Anavex2-73, developed by the biotech company Amylgen.
+For his part, Maurice presented data on two joint M1/σ-1 agonists called Anavex1-41 and Anavex2-73, developed by the biotech company Anavex and tested at Maurice's company Amylgen.
 Maurice tested these compounds by injecting them into the brain of a mouse model that develops an Alzheimer's-like phenotype after brain injection of synthetic Aβ oligomers (e.g., Villard et al., 2009).
 In this model, the compounds both treated and prevented the model’s learning and memory deficits, hippocampal cell death, astrogliosis, and tau hyperphosphorylation via GSK-3β, Maurice told the audience.
 Chronic oral treatment of Tg2576 mice at 3 milligrams per kilogram per day is ongoing, but preliminary data suggest that compound 2-73 reduces both Aβ load and memory deficits.
 “Compounds that act on both the M1 and σ-1 receptors could have therapeutic potential,” Maurice said.

 Several scientists quizzed about this approach praised the science, but they also cautioned that the σ-1 receptor is generally considered a challenging drug target because it is so ubiquitously expressed not just in the body, but also in several organelles within cells.
 Its modulation by a plethora of ligands is tied to a range of diseases on both sides of the agonist-antagonist divide.
 Therefore, these scientists said, drugs against it might be prone to side effects, and safety for chronic treatment in the elderly would have to be demonstrated with special care.
 Emphasizing the large therapeutic safety window his compound had shown thus far, Fisher countered that future toxicology studies would test the safety of targeting the modulatory action of these two receptors.